owncloud-archive/documentation/developer_manual/app/info.rst

 documentation
 -------------
-Link to 'developer', 'admin' and 'user' documentation
+**Required**: Link to 'developer', 'admin' and 'user' documentation

 Common places are: (where $name is the name of your app, e.g. $name=theapp)